HD Live in Schools

-Participating school districts receive tickets to HD Live in Schools broadcasts at local movie theaters, access to Met Opera on Demand, educator guides with curricular resources and interdisciplinary classroom activities, access to virtual professional development workshops, opportunities to meet Met artists in video chats, and media and publicity opportunities.
+Participating school districts receive tickets to The Met: Live in HD broadcasts at local movie theaters, access to our streaming platform Met Opera on Demand, Educator Guides with curricular resources and interdisciplinary classroom activities, access to virtual professional development workshops, opportunities to meet Met staff and artists in video chats, and media and publicity opportunities.
 Supported through a partnership with the New York City Department of Education, the HD Live in Schools program is free for participating schools and districts.

 Virtual Honors Choir